eduroam is the wifi network available in all campus buildings (including halls) and over 70 other locations in Portsmouth.

 Jump to section

-Connecting to eduroam as a student
+- Connecting as a student

 Use the guides below to connect to WiFi on any device.
 If you have any issues, you can use the chat window on this page to contact IT Support or find about more about getting IT support.